nylas-samples/nylas-hacktoberfest-2022/code-samples/contact/python/update_contact/readme.md

 ## Note : Expected Errors

-If you try to update a contact that was not created using a Nylas lib, please expect below error traceback.
+If you try to update a contact that was auto-created, you will receive the below error.
 ```
 nylas.client.errors.NylasApiError: 400 Bad Request.
 Reason: <contact_id> is an auto-generated contact and this operation isnt supported for auto-generated contacts..
 Nylas Error Type: api_error
 ```